Cartoons Underground 2018

 Biography: Minhao Hu, Jolene Tan and Phoebe Ting are currently studying Digital Animation at Nanyang Technological University, School of Art, Design, and Media.
 They are currently working together on their next film.

-Directed by Febby Yauwanita
+Febby Yauwanita (Indonesia)

 Synopsis: Sprout always compares herself to her friend who grows much faster than her.